-Firstly, Chitkul was not on my mind 🤔when I arrived in Kinnaur Valley.
+Firstly, Chitkul was not on my mind 🤔 when I had arrived in Kinnaur Valley.

-I had made a plan that I will leave before the sunrise for Chitkul and be right back before the sunset ( Just me things ).
+I had made a plan that I will leave before the sunrise for Chitkul valley and be right back before the sunset ( This was what I thought ) (I now thought what was I used to think).

 According to my plan, left before the sunrise.
 Since I was staying in Village Kashmir (Kalpa) hardly any bus passes by before 8:30 a.m. on that route to reach Reckong Peo.